joescii/lift-ng/README.md

 }
 ```

-If you mixed in `ToClientBinding`, you can update your clients (if using `SessionScope`) by sending the binder a message with the model:
+If you mixed in `BindingToClient`, you can update your clients (if using `SessionScope`) by sending the binder a message with the model:

 ```scala
 val newMessage = Message("Updated!")